EPCCed/eidf-docs/docs/services/gpuservice/index.md

 MIG (Multi-instance GPU) allow a single GPU to be split into multiple isolated smaller GPUs.
 This means that multiple users can access a portion of the GPU without being able to access what others are running on their portion.

-The EIDF GPU Service hosts 3G.20GB and 1G.5GB MIG variants which are approximately 1/2 and 1/7 of a full Nvidia A100 40 GB GPU.
+The EIDF GPU Service hosts 3G.20GB and 1G.5GB MIG variants which are approximately 1/2 and 1/7 of a full Nvidia A100 40 GB GPU respectively.

 The service provides access to: